cpraveen/cpraveen.github.io/comp/firedrake.md

 ## Create an image

-You can create an image out of this container.
+Reate an image called `firedrake` out of the `debian` container.

 ```shell
 docker commit debian firedrake
 ```

-Run the image
+`cd` to the directory you want to share with the container (dont do this from your `HOME` directory) and run the `firedrake` image (it likely has tag `latest`)

 ```shell
 docker run -it --name firedrake -p 8888:8888 \
            -v $(pwd):/root/shared -w /root/shared \
            firedrake:latest
 ```

+That directory will now be accessible inside the container at `/root/shared`.

 You can start jupyter inside container